mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 $ salt-sproxy edge1.thn.lon net.arp
 ```

-TODO: To have the above work fine, you need to have the ``pillar_roots``
+To have the above work fine, you will need to have the ``pillar_roots``
 correctly configured into the Master configuration file (even though you may not
 run a Salt Master process) -- typically ``/etc/salt/master``.
 In that file you
 specify the paths to where Salt should load the Pillars from (or what External
 Pillars to use to pull the data).
-Everything you knew remains the exact same:
+Everything you know remains the exact same:
 you need to have the ``proxy`` key into the Pillar providing the ``proxytype``
-along with the connection credentials
+along with the connection credentials, as well as a Pillar ``top.sls`` file, etc.
+-- the only change is that you don't need to start any Proxy processes, and the
+usage syntax is slightly different.

 To use a different Salt configuration file, you can specify it using the ``-c``
 option, e.g.,